daveytran/dom-to-image-more/README.md

 1. **Use the option.corsImg support by passing images** With this option, you can setup a proxy service that will process the requests in a safe CORS context.

+    ```javascript
+    domtoimage.toPng(node, {
+        corsImg: {
+            method: 'GET', // or 'POST', defaults to 'GET'
+            url: 'https://your-proxy-service.com/proxy?url=#{cors}', // #{cors} will be replaced with the actual image URL
+            headers: {
+                'Content-Type': 'application/json',
+                // Add any other headers your proxy service requires
+            },
+            data: {
+                // Any data to send with the request (especially useful for POST requests)
+                // String values containing #{cors} will be replaced with the actual image URL
+            },
+        },
+    });
+    ```

 2. **Use third-party services like [allOrigins](https://allorigins.win/).** With this service, you can fetch the source code or an image in base64 format from any website.